Who is Warren Buffett ? The Man and His Investments

 Most people that know Warren Buffett also know about Berkshire Hataway, the company of Warren Buffett.
 However, most people do not know that, in the beginning, it was a textile company.
 In 1962, Buffett became a millionaire with the value of his partnerships.
 At this point, he began investing in Berkshire Hataway.
 In 1964, he was the majority owner of the textile company.
 Unfortunately, the company was not doing great.
 The textile mill industry was starting to go down.
 Warren said that the textile company was its worst trade.
 The company was kept but changed focus over the years.
 By 1985, the last textile mill was sold.

 Warren started diversifying the company.
 In 1967, he began expanding into the insurance sector by purchasing another insurance company, Indemnity.
-After this, Warren Buffett started a long list of investments.
+After this, Warren Buffett began to a long list of investments.
 It started with a department store.
 In 1973, Berkshire Hataway acquired stocks in the Washington Post.
 Then, in 1979, they began to purchase shares in the media industry with ABC.

 In 1988, he started buying stocks of Coca-Cola.
 Currently, Berkshire Hataway owns 7% of the company.
 Coca-Cola was one of the best investments made by Berkshire Hataway.